 I Am Forever Buffeted And Protected By My Daily Work On Myself

-See, the thing is, readers, when I fell down in the past, it was because, I got cocky.
+See, the thing is, readers, when I fell down in the past, it was because I got cocky.
 I stopped doing the important things.
-Meditating, exercising, sleeping, eating healthy, spending time with friends, and family, creative work, writing, and all of that juicy goodness.
+Meditating, exercising, sleeping, eating healthy, spending time with friends and family, creative work, writing, and all of that juicy goodness.
 I didn’t do it.
 I skipped it.
 Thinking I don’t need it, I focused on being a lazy-ass bum.

-No matter what else happens in my life, I do know this.
-As long as I keep up with my daily habits, my routines, I know that nothing can get me back down again, as before.
+No matter what else happens in my life, I know this.
+As long as I keep up with my daily habits, my routines, I know nothing can get me back down again, as before.

 I am buffeted, protected, and coddled by these daily habits.
 What are they?
-The powerful weapons in my arsenal include, meditation (of course), exercise, journaling, creative work, TRE, pranayama, 10k steps, 4-5 litres of water, and proper nutrition (gluten-free, dairy-free, sugar-free).
+The powerful weapons in my arsenal include, meditation (of course), exercise, journaling, creative work, TRE, Pranayama, 10k steps, 4-5 litres of water, and proper nutrition (gluten-free, dairy-free, sugar-free).

 These daily activities keep me going.
-I am stronger than ever, better than ever, and forever improving, and growing.
+I am stronger than ever, better than ever, and forever improving and growing.
 Because of these daily habits.
 Even if I do nothing else from now on, but these daily habits, I know I will forever be fine.

 Okay, long title for this section.
 But you try cutting down a title like that.

-Anyways, the point is that my life isn’t perfect.
+Anyway, my life isn’t perfect.
 I don’t run from roses to sunshine to candy to lollipops.
 I have bad days.
 Terrible days.
 Terrible months.
 Moments of despair and self-hate.
 It’s all still exactly the same.

 I haven’t switched away from all of that.

-But, because of the power and strength that my routine gives me, I know that no matter what life throws at me, I can get excited about it, and bounce back like a fluffy soufflé.
+But, because of the power and strength that my routine gives me, I know that no matter what life throws at me, I can get excited about it, and bounce back like a fluffy souffle.

 I haven’t seen it or done it all.
 But I don’t need to.
 That’s not what gives me this power.
 The power comes from knowing that I am stronger than ever, because I have my arsenal at my disposal.
-If something does happen that throws off my equilibrium, then I just step back, laugh maniacally (as they do in those cartoon shows), and then go back to business, as if nothing happened.
+If something happens, that throws off my equilibrium, then I just step back, laugh maniacally (as they do in those cartoon shows), and then go back to business, as if nothing happened.

-Because it’s all nothing.
+Because it’s all about nothing.
 To me.
 Now.